kkudose/bowling-api/README.md

 # About

-Tech demo (and an excuse to check out [Tastypie](http://tastypieapi.org/)).
-[Django](https://www.djangoproject.com/) project for a bowling scoring REST API.
+Take-home assignment where the only given requirement was to expose a REST API for scoring bowling.
+No skeleton/base was provided.
+Used [Django](https://www.djangoproject.com/) since I've used it before and [Tastypie](https://django-tastypie.readthedocs.io/en/latest/) since I haven't used it before.
 Meant to represent 4~6 hrs work.

 &nbsp;
 # Setup